zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/effort-provider.md

 var context = new EntityContext(connection));
 ```

-So let's add some authors and books records to the database and then retrieve it.
+So, let's add some authors and books records to the database and then retrieve it.

 ```csharp
 DbConnection connection = Effort.DbConnectionFactory.CreateTransient();